themosis/documentation/routing.md

 ### Extending WordPress routes

 You can manage the list of WordPress route conditions available to your application.
-All conditions are now managed from the `app.php` file stored in the root `config` directory:
+All conditions are managed from the `app.php` file stored in the root `config` directory:

 ```php
 'conditions' => [